astronova001/ChadStock-RL-Powered-Trading-with-Sentiment-Analysis-For-Risk-Management/readme.md

 ## Overview

-ChadStock is a cutting-edge platform that leverages **Reinforcement Learning (RL)** to develop predictive trading strategies.
+ChadStock is a stock analysis platform that leverages **Reinforcement Learning (RL)** to develop predictive trading strategies.
 It integrates **sentiment analysis** for enhanced risk management, enabling traders to preemptively shut down trades during adverse market news, potentially saving significant capital.
 This feature is particularly useful in mitigating losses during market drawdowns, a period where most algorithms struggle to generate profits.

 The platform currently supports backtesting with the **PPO (Proximal Policy Optimization)** model and provides tools for customizing parameters like **slippage**, **trade commission**, and **starting amount**.
 ChadStock is designed to evolve with live trading capabilities, enhanced analytics, and the addition of advanced sentiment-based decision-making.